josephnwachukwu/angular_coding_test/README.md

-This is a simple excersize in which you will create a small app that allows you to select college basketball players and assign them to the nba teams of your choice.
+This is a simple exercise in which you will create a small app that allows you to select college basketball players and assign them to the NBA teams of your choice.

 You will be given a list of the first ten teams that won the lottery for the draft.
 The list will be in JSON format.

-You will also be given a list of the top prospective nba players that will be the first ten draft pics.
+You will also be given a list of the top prospective NBA players that will be the first ten draft picks.
 This list will also be in JSON format

 ## Rules
 - Your interface should have a drop down for the teams and a dropdown for the players.
 - One should be selected from each list and then the place button should be pressed which adds the player and his team to a final selection roster.
 - As the players are selected and the team is selected they should be removed from each list as the selection is complete.
 - When all the players have been placed on teams. a continue button should appear that takes you to the page that has the final roster.
 - All data should be injected into the controllers through services.

 ## Extra Credit
 Write a unit test for the services that ensures data is available

 ## Prerequisites